Easy Potty Training GET YOUR COPY NOW - Click here

 Potty Training Readiness

-There's no specific, right age for potty training.
+There's no specific right age for toilet training.
 It's more a matter of knowing the readiness of the individual child.
 Some children may be ready at 2 years of age, others only much later.
 There is no right or wrong age for potty training, so instead of worrying your child is too old to still be in diapers, be on the watch for the signs that show your child is ready to potty train and let your child act as your guide.

 Don't Rush it